reframejs/reframe/docs/getting-started.md

 ##### Other starters

-The [react-frontend starter](/plugins/create/starters/react-frontend#readme) is the recommanded starter for your first Reframe app.
+The [react-frontend starter](/plugins/create/starters/react-frontend#readme) is the recommended starter for your first Reframe app.
-It will scaffold a frontend-only stack.
+It will scaffold a frontend-only (aka static site).
-(Aka static site: An app that consists of static browser assets only and no Node.js server is required.)

-But if you already know for sure that you need a Node.js server then checkout the [react-app starter](/plugins/create/starters/react-app#readme).
+But if you need a Node.js server then use the [react-app starter](/plugins/create/starters/react-app#readme) instead.

-(If you are not sure then use the react-frontend starter: You can easily add a Node.js server afterwards.)
+And if you don't know whether you need a Node.js server, then we still recommend to start with a frontend-only as you can easily add a Node.js server afterwards.

 See the [list of starters](/docs/starters.md#readme) for more starters.